Securing the site

 The lender will usually release a set amount upfront to allow the purchase to be completed.
 This is usually around 65-70% of the current value of the site.
 From this figure, any interest and charges are deducted, leaving you with the net loan.

-Payments are usually released at agreed stages in the build to allow work to continue, once the current work is signed off.
-Sign off is managed by a monitoring surveyor, who is instructed by the lender to ensure the development is on track.
+Payments are usually released at agreed stages in the build to allow work to continue, once the current work is signed off as complete.
+Sign off is managed by a monitoring surveyor or quantity surveyor, who is instructed by the lender to ensure the development is on track.

-The checks generally include considering the work completed, both in terms of progress made to the previously agreed build schedule, along with the quality of the work and cost management.
+The checks undertaken by the QS or IMS generally include considering the work completed, both in terms of progress made as per the previously agreed build schedule, along with the quality of the work and cost management.

 If there are discrepancies in the work completed, compared to the plan agreed, stage payments can be delayed.
 The aim is always to ensure the stage payment is there on time and that construction is never interrupted due to a delay in receiving funds.

 Cash flow is vitally important in managing a development project.
-There is a tendency to look at the initial deposit needed to purchase the site and whether the loan meets your needs.
-Keeping cash flowing throughout the build is vitally important.
-Ensure that your project follows a schedule of works, backed up with a cash flow forecast to project everything as closely as possible as this will help greatly.
+There is a tendency to look at the initial deposit needed to purchase the site and whether the loan gives you enough in total to finish the build.
+Managing cash flowing throughout the build is vitally important.
+To check cash flow management, the lender will compare your spend and progress against schedule of works, backed up with a cash flow forecast.
+Ensuring that your figures are accurate on application will really help you out here, once the build is progressing.

-By following this advice, you will be able to judge exactly when cash will be needed into the site.
+By following this advice, you will be able to judge exactly when cash input will be needed for the site.
 This prevents problems further down the line and is far more useful in the real world than relying on a draw down schedule set out by the lender.

 The accuracy of build schedule and costings is vital to projecting cash flow.
 Where funds are tight for a project, this becomes even more important.
 Although lenders will be happy to release equal amounts monthly, some months will be particularly expensive.
 As a result, building can sometimes halt as funds are being waited on.